josephg/braid-protocol/README.md

 # What is this?

-This is a bare bones implementation of the braid protocol.
+This is a simple implementation of the braid protocol.

+It implements simple server and client implementations of the protocol, for use in nodejs and the browser.

+# Getting started

+> TODO: These libraries have not yet been published on npm.

+## From source

+This repository uses a tiny monorepo style.
+After git cloning, run `yarn` from the root directory of this repository to set everything up.

+# Code Examples

 I want to explore a few use cases.
 From simplest to most complicated: